-In order to create interative map you must first geocode your data.
+In order to create interactive map you must first geocode your data.
 After you successfully geocode your data and verify it inside your work history account, then click Map it button next to

 download in order to start creating the map.

-The map will load intially with some predifined settings that you can change.
+The map will load initially with some predefined settings that you can change.

 Markers maybe grouped together and by zooming in they will show in more details.